Are you sick of using the same homepage that your browser defaults you to?

 The first site is Best Homepage Ever.
 I have now spent 30 days on the site.

-The site is pretty straightforward.
+The site is pretty straightforward and simple to use.
 The main links section, named the Launchbar is front and center, which allows you to quickly jump to any website on the Internet.
-You can add any amount of websites to this area, including custom sites or popular ones that can be added through the bottom-right "+" button.
+You can add any amount of websites to this area.

 PageSpeed Insights pegs the load speed at